Open Access 2024

 The SAEON ODP is built upon a robust information architecture that ensures efficient data management and access.
 The platform employs a modular design that supports various data types, including environmental observations, model outputs, and derived datasets.
 Its architecture is organised into distinct layers, including a metadata catalogue, a data repository, an administration interface, and an application layer which supports the downstream development of data products.
 The metadata catalogue facilitates data discovery by indexing detailed information about datasets, while the data repository is optimised for storing and retrieving large volumes of environmental data.
 The administration interface provides a user-friendly mechanism for data curation and systems integration, enabling data mobilisation and standardisation.
 This structured approach ensures that different system users can efficiently navigate and utilise the data according to their needs.

 Biography: Leo Chiloane manages the Data Infrastructure Node (uLwazi) at the South African Environmental Observation Network (SAEON), where he oversees the implementation of open data management systems and information platforms.
-He is a member of the Group on Earth Observations (GEO) Data and Knowledge Working Group and the International Long-Term Ecological Research Network (ILTER) Information Management Committee.
+He is a Group on Earth Observations (GEO) Data and Knowledge Working Group member and the International Long-Term Ecological Research Network (ILTER) Information Management Committee.

 Nock Shockey